anirudh-eka/anirudh-eka.github.io/_posts/2016-01-27-purescript-reference-pattern-matching.markdown

 Algebraic Datatypes
 -----------------------------
-(I promise this is related to pattern matching...)

 Algebraic Datatypes offers the ability to maintain modularity while extending the functionality of an abstraction.
 It's helpful to understand it's benefit by comparing it with OO.
 Imagine we are working with shapes and we wanted to represent some common functionality all shapes will have.
 In an OO language we might do this:

 {% highlight java %}